 Who among us hasn't wondered about how much is enough?
 How many times do we need to forgive?
 How much of the goods of this earth do I need to have?
 How generous am I able to be?
 The parables Jesus uses often shock our attention and give us a rich fruit for reflection.

 These days, the news stories are centered on war and conflict, and on financial collapse centered on greed.
 We are not always aware of the scope of the human tragedy that goes on in our neighborhoods, in our cities, in our world.
-Many people on the earth suffer in so many ways - in the Sudan, in sub-Saharan Africa and in the Middle East.
+Many people on the earth suffer in so many ways.
 We can see stories of pain and suffering on the other side of the world and we feel it here.
 We might be filled with horror and compassion and fear.
 Insecurity, powerlessness can bring us to our knees and to the Lord.
 This week's readings help us with continuing reflection that can guide our integration of a confidence in God's love and mercy.

 One of the great things that any tragedy brings forward is examples of great heroism and generosity.
 We also know that the human spirit can be tempted to the worst things imaginable.
 But, when we see people sacrificing their own lives to help others or showing with their generosity and passionate care how deeply they value human life, it lifts our own spirits and helps us be more generous and free.